HIV Testing

 Screening Procedure

-If a very early HIV infection (less than 14 days) is strongly suspected, an HIV RNA test should be performed initially to detect an infection that may be present before the p24 Ag can be detected.
-Depending on the sensitivity of the RNA assay, the RNA may be detected as early as 5 to 10 days after the transmission of HIV.
-RNA also should be performed if the fourth-generation test is indeterminate.
+In cases of suspected acute HIV infection occurring fewer than 14 days after exposure, an HIV RNA test should be performed as the initial diagnostic test.
+Depending on the sensitivity of the RNA assay, viral RNA may be detectable as early as 5 to 10 days posttransmission.
+HIV RNA testing is also warranted when 4th-generation test results are indeterminate.

 Testing Procedures